zwbgood6/hamamatsu/README.md

 Install the linux-headers:

-`sudo apt get linux-headers-1.14.0-1100-oem` (should be this version when you boot the computer - ubuntu advanced option).
+`sudo apt get linux-headers-4.15.0-1100-oem` (should be this version when you boot the computer - ubuntu advanced option).

 Go to BIOS when rebooting, disable the `secutiry boot`, enable `legacy support`.

-Then install all install.sh files in apt, runtime, driver and follow the guideline in the pdf.
+Then install all `install.sh` files in apt, runtime, driver and follow the guideline in the pdf.

+Read the `FireBird_QuickStart_Linux.pdf` file in the directory ``.

 ## install DCAM-SDK